Stress free approaches to getting your cat in the carrier

 way.
 While humans may know that cat carriers are safe havens for moving cats around

 the only time kitty may agree is when it's time to leave the vet's office.
-So what do you do
+So what do you

-with a few tricks of the trade:
+carrier with a few tricks of the trade:

-- A new carrier, where nothing bad has ever happened, to start your new cat
+- A new carrier, where nothing bad has ever happened, to start your new

-highly stressful but dangerous if a stressed cat escapes
+is not only highly stressful but dangerous if a stressed cat escapes

-An added plus is allowing for a cat friendly veterinarian who will perform most, if
+An added plus is allowing for a cat friendly veterinarian who will perform

-visit less stressful and you more likely to return for more.
+your cat’s visit less stressful and you more likely to return for more.

-- In the time you have before leaving (or to prepare in general) start leaving the
+- In the time you have before leaving (or to prepare in general) start leaving

-dresser) or a corner of which ever room your cat spends the most time.
+a dresser) or a corner of which ever room your cat spends the most time.

 - Make sure your cat has independent access to enter and leave the carrier.